All applicants must be currently enrolled in an undergraduate degree at the University of Sydney.

 Students are strongly advised not to make travel bookings until they have received official notification from the United States Studies Centre that they have been accepted into the program.

-Students are also strongly advised not to make any international travel plans prior to the program start date until they receive their passport back with US visa in it.
+Students are also strongly advised not to make any international travel plans prior to the program start date until they receive their passport back with the US F-1 visa in it.
 If for any reason you have not received your visa before your early travel dates, you will be responsible for any fees for changing your flights.
-Remember that the US Consulate takes your passports to process your visa.
+Remember that the US Consulate retains your passports to process your visa.

 Australian citizens are advised to register their travel and contact details with the Department of Foreign Affairs and Trade (DFAT) prior to leaving Australia.